zixianglim/pythonorange/README.md

-# pythonorange
-Python and Orange analytics
+An analytics project using Python and Orange